Baby girl found in Michigan motel room with her dead parents, investigators say

 Michigan State Police said a trooper found a dehydrated 6-month-old baby in the same motel room as her dead parents on Friday, along with drug paraphernalia.

-Autopsies were performed Saturday on the baby’s parents, WKRG reported.
+Autopsies were performed Saturday on the baby’s parents, Fox 17 reported.
 The cause of death wasn’t immediately known and the news outlet reported it will take at least 30 days before toxicology results are in.

 Police said the trooper made the disturbing discovery on Friday shortly before noon after responding to a well-being check at the Rodeway Inn in Whitehall, which is in the western part of the state.
 The baby girl, named Skylah, apparently was alone for 3 days, investigators said.